 This common mistake makes sense because you had your education before you had your work experience.
 And when writing your resume, you think about where you started.

 But try to think about what the employer wants to see first.

 There are a few options when thinking about how to start your resume.
 The two best options are to start your resume with a resume statement or resume summary.
 The second is to start your resume with your prior work experience.

 So how do you decide?

-The first thing to think about is whether or not you have prior experience.
-Did you just graduate?
+The first thing to think about is whether you have prior experience.
+Did you graduate?
 Or did you only have one internship program?
 If so, then your prior work experience isn’t going to be as impactful as others.
-In which case you should pick a resume summary to start your resume instead (we’ll get into what a resume summary is in a moment).
+In which case, you should pick a resume summary to start your resume instead (we’ll get into what a resume summary is in a moment).

-If you do have a large number of prior jobs that are applicable to the job you’re applying for, then start your resume with prior experience.
+If you do have many prior jobs that apply to the job you’re applying for, then start your resume with prior experience.
 Even with a resume summary, it will be the first thing that all HR representatives look at.
 So it makes sense to give it to them at the top of the page!

 That’s how you’ll be able to decide which section is best to start with, your prior experience.